Specifications for the organisation of the Micro Cup – World Championship –

 9. Infrastructure

-f.
 A safe parking, if possible enclosed, accessible all days, shall be available for the trailers.
 Personal vehicles of the competitors should be allowed to park for a short time in the vicinity of the board to load or unload material.
+A permanent parking shall be available for the competitor, if possible free of charge, with permanent access.

-g.
 Rooms shall be available in the vicinity of the berthing place of the boats for the Race Officer, Secretary, Jury, race committee and measurers.
+An information room or meeting place for the crews shall be available.
+The opportunities to buy drinks and snacks in the vicinity would be preferable.

 h.
-Requirements for the measurers:
+Requirements for the measurers

 • a measurement hall, with a hard floor of at least 12 by 6 metres for sails measurement; in this hall, a measurement table of 8 by 2,70 metres and a height of 0,90 metre is highly recommended; a second smaller measurement table for headsails is recommended if the number of competitors implies two sail measurement teams;

-• a crane with certified weighing scale;
+• a crane with certified weighing scale (tolerance about 2%, weight scale about 1000kg);

 • Calm area on the water near pontoons for stability and draught tests.